Stability Selection

 "pca.thresh"

 integer(1).
-Defining the number of sub-sampling iterations for the stability selection.- parallel
+Defining the number of sub-sampling iterations during each selection.- parallel

 logical(1).
 Should parallel processing via multiple cores be implemented?
-Must be on a Linux platform and have the parallel package installed.
+Must be on Linux or MacOS platform and have the parallel package installed.
 Otherwise defaults to 1 core.- alpha

 numeric(1).
 Value defining the weakness parameter for the randomized regularization.
 This is the minimum random weight applied to each beta coefficient in the regularization.- Pw

 numeric(1).
 Value defining probability of a weak weight, seealpha.
-IfPw = NAthen the coefficient weights are sampled uniformly fromalphato 1.- num_perms
+IfPw = NAthen the coefficient weights are sampled uniformly fromalphato1.0.- n_perm

 integer(1).
 The number of permutations to use in calculating the empirical false positive rate.- standardize

 logical(1).
-Whether the data should be centered and scaled.- lambda_min_ratio
+Whether the data should be centered and scaled.
+Passed toglmnet::glmnet().- lambda_min_ratio

 The minimum value of lambda/max(lambda) to use during the selection procedure.
 See